Federal Emergency Management Agency (FEMA): How It Works, What It Provides

 Most of us have a rudimentary idea of the Federal Emergency Management Agency (FEMA).
-They understand that it is the prime mover for a variety of missions which include:
+It is the prime mover for a variety of missions which include:

-But who is Federal Emergency Management Agency?
+But who is FEMA?
 And what drives the disaster assistance and disaster response process?
 Also, how does the Federal Emergency Management Agency help state or local government?
+We answer these questions and more!

 History of FEMA